abcdesktopio/docs/opsdocs/docs/core/nginx.md

 ### Web site

-The web site datas are stored in the /var/webModules directory.
+The web site source code is stored in the /var/webModules directory.

 ### main reverse proxy